kyteg/pwnyz.com/content/posts/pwnable.kr-memcpy-writeup/index.md

 Review of memcpy.c shows that the program is running assembly instructions "**movdqa**" (Move Double Quadword Aligned) and "**movntps**" (Move Non-Temporal Packed Single-Precision Floats), which are x86 SIMD (SSE) instructions used for moving data to or from XXM registers (128-bit wide registers).

-If you want to learn more abount Single Instruction, Multiple Data (SIMD) and Streaming SIMD Extensions (SIMD), you can start your rabithole here:
+If you want to learn more abount Single Instruction, Multiple Data (SIMD) and Streaming SIMD Extensions (SSE), you can start your rabithole here:

 https://en.wikipedia.org/wiki/Streaming_SIMD_Extensions.